Voog/voog-kit/README.markdown

 This command starts a watcher that monitors the current folder and its subfolders and triggers `kit push` every time a file changes.
 This is most useful for styling your site as all style changes are instantly uploaded and visible in the browser.
-`watch` also looks for newly created files and file removals and adds to or removes from the manifest accordingly.
+`watch` also looks for newly created files and file removals, updates the manifest accordingly and triggers `kit push`.

 ### help